Jon-Cactus/CS50/CS50-C/README.md

 ```
 `int main(void)` should be as high up in the code as possible.

 Any functions should have their top line copy-pasted above the `int main(void)`.
-This will be enough to call the function later in the code, even though the function itself is defined below.
+This is called a "prototype" and  will be enough to call the function later in the code, even though the function itself is defined below.

 ### Functions